electro-logic/DngOpcodesEditor/README.md

 Notes:

-- This project is not an official DNG Tool.
+- This project is not an official DNG Tool and may not be fully compliant with DNG Specifications.
 - Metadata reading/writing is based on ExifTool.
 Thank you Phil!
 - Open an issue if you need a specific opcode implemented
 - Export to DNG writes the OpcodeList3 tag only.
-You may need to write IFD0:OpcodeList3 if SubIFD is not defined.
+You may need to write IFD0:OpcodeList3 if SubIFD is not defined in your DNG files.
-- TrimBounds may not be well supported by most RAW processors
-- FixVignetteRadial may require adjusting the strenght in some RAW processors
+- FixVignetteRadial may require adjusting the strenght in some RAW processors (ex.
+Capture One)

 F.A.Q:

-**Can I open a DNG image?**
+**- Can I open a DNG image?**

 No, you can only import Opcodes from a DNG file.
 To Open a DNG image, the file should be developed first.
 You can develop the file in a minimal way by using the LibRaw utility dcraw_emu with the following command: